MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/setupdiag.md

 SetupDiag is included with [Windows Setup](/windows-hardware/manufacture/desktop/deployment-troubleshooting-and-log-files#windows-setup-scenario) in all currently supported versions of Windows.

-During the upgrade process, Windows Setup will extract all its sources files, including **SetupDiag.exe**, to the **%SystemDrive%\$Windows.~bt\Sources** directory.
-If there's an issue with the upgrade, SetupDiag will automatically run to determine the cause of the failure.
+During the upgrade process, Windows Setup extracts all its sources files, including **SetupDiag.exe**, to the **%SystemDrive%\$Windows.~bt\Sources** directory.
+If there's an issue with the upgrade, SetupDiag automatically runs to determine the cause of the failure.

 When run by Windows Setup, the following [parameters](#parameters) are used: